jundalisay/spblist/content/en/research/yang/lecture/section-07.md

 I’ve chosen not to use the electric field notation in (2.26) as the Ȧ terms highlight the canonical structure.

-Note that the ✓ term is linear in time derivatives; this is reminiscent of the e↵ect of a magnetic field in Newtonian particle mechanics and we will see some similarities below.
+Note that the ✓ term is linear in time derivatives; this is reminiscent of the effect of a magnetic field in Newtonian particle mechanics and we will see some similarities below.

 The Lagrangian (2.26) is not quite equivalent to (2.25); it should be supplemented by the equation of motion for A0 .
 In analogy with electromagnetism, we refer to this as Gauss’ law.
 It is